 The Assistant Dean for Student Affairs, Sarah Ramsey, is located in Room 217 Godchaux Hall.
-Her administrative assistant, Terry Walker, is located in Room 216.
+Her administrative assistant, Pam Harrison, is located in Room 216.
 Mrs. Ramsey serves as a resource to students concerning non-academic matters.
 She is available to assist students with a variety of activities and issues related to their student experience.
 Mrs. Ramsey serves as a resource to refer students to appropriate services available on the Vanderbilt Campus.
 The office of Student Affairs sponsors workshops related to student life (i.e. stress reduction, résumé preparation, interviewing skills, NCLEX preparation).
 The Assistant Dean for Student Affairs also serves as the adviser to the Graduate Nursing Council and all other student organizations.
 Mrs. Ramsey is available daily from 9 AM until 5:00 PM.
 If you wish to schedule an appointment, please contact her at (615) 343-3334 or see her assistant.
-You can leave a message on voicemail 24- hours a day.
+You may leave a message on voicemail 24 hours a day.
 Responsibilities of the Assistant Dean for Student Affairs include:

-- 1. Counseling students concerning non-academic matters. - Referring students to appropriate campus resources (Counseling Center, Chaplain, Student Health, Equal Opportunity, Affirmative Action, and Disability Services Department Counseling Center, Faculty Adviser, Course Faculty, Academic Dean. - 3.
+- 1. Counseling students concerning non-academic matters. - 2.
+Referring students to appropriate campus resources (Counseling Center, Chaplain, Student Health, Equal Opportunity, Affirmative Action, and Disability Services Department Counseling Center, Faculty Adviser, Course Faculty, Academic Dean. - 3.
 Serving as Adviser to School of Nursing Student Organizations - 4.
-Coordinating programs and special events for students
+Coordinating programs and special events for students their course schedules and academic records.
+She also serves as Director of Admissions and as liaison between the School of Nursing and the University Registrar's Office.
+You may contact her at (615) 322-3802 or see one of her assistants.